Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-In \marginpar{ Properties} the most general case of a POMPD, the goal is to encode each sequence of high-dimensional observations into a latent state space $\mathcal{Z}$ containing all the relevant information for optimally and efficiently learning to solve the task.
-In the case of a BMDP, we encode single observations to infer the latent states.
-Here, we discuss which are the desired properties for $\mathcal{Z}$\footnote{The first three properties are general properties from representation learning \cite{Bengio2013}, while the remaining three properties are specific to SRL.}, according to \cite{Bengio2013, Bohmer2015, Lesort2018}: \begin{enumerate} \item $\mathcal{Z}$ should be \textit{smooth}.
-If $\bm{o}_{t_1} \approx \bm{o}_{t_2}$\footnote{The same reasoning can be applied in the case of observation sequences $\Tilde{\bm{o}}_{t_1} \approx \Tilde{\bm{o}}_{t_2}$ (see notation in Equation \eqref{eq:phi_enc_general}).}, then $\phi_{\text{enc}}(\bm{o}_{t_1}) \approx \phi_{\text{enc}}(\bm{o}_{t_2})$, then our representation can generalize to similar features. \item $\mathcal{Z}$ should be a \textit{ low-dimensional manifold}.
-The latent states are concentrated in a region of much smaller dimensionality than the observation space. \item { elements in $\mathcal{Z}$ should represent the \textit{complex dependencies} arising from the study of complex systems, possibly in a simple manner, i.e. the transition function between latent states should be a relatively simple (quasi-linear) transformation.} \item $\mathcal{Z}$ should be \textit{Markovian}.
-An RL algorithm without memory should be able to solve the problem using the state representation optimally. \item $\mathcal{Z}$ should be \textit{temporally coherent}.
-Consecutive observations should be mapped closer in the latent space than non-consecutive ones. \item $\mathcal{Z}$ should be \textit{sufficiently expressive} and contain enough information to allow the agent to learn the optimal policy. \end{enumerate} { We will link these properties to the methods in Section \nameref{sec3:discussion}.}
+In the most general case of a \acrshort{pomdp}, the goal is to encode each sequence of high-dimensional observations into a latent state space $\mathcal{Z}$ containing all the relevant information for optimally and efficiently learning to solve the control task.
+In the case of a \acrshort{bmdp}, we encode single observations to infer the latent states.
+Here, we discuss which are the desired properties for $\mathcal{Z}$ (the first three properties are general properties from representation learning \cite{Bengio2013}, while the remaining three properties are specific to \acrshort{srl}), according to \cite{Bengio2013, Bohmer2015, Lesort2018}: \begin{enumerate} \item $\mathcal{Z}$ should be \textit{smooth}.
+If $\bm{o}_{t_1} \approx \bm{o}_{t_2}$ then $\phi_{\text{enc}}(\bm{o}_{t_1}) \approx \phi_{\text{enc}}(\bm{o}_{t_2})$, i.e., the representation can generalize to similar observations.
+The same reasoning can be applied in the case of observation sequences $\bm{h}_{t_1} \approx \bm{h}_{t_2}$, as shown by the notation in Equation \eqref{eq:phi_enc_general}.

+\item $\mathcal{Z}$ should be a \textit{ low-dimensional manifold}.
+The latent states are concentrated in a region of much smaller dimensionality than the observation space.

+\item elements in $\mathcal{Z}$ should represent the \textit{complex dependencies} arising from the study of complex systems, possibly in a simple manner.
+For example, the transition function between latent states should be a relatively simple (quasi-linear) transformation.

+\item $\mathcal{Z}$ should be \textit{Markovian}.
+An \acrshort{drl} algorithm without memory should be able to solve the problem using the state representation optimally.

+\item $\mathcal{Z}$ should be \textit{temporally coherent}.
+Consecutive observations should be mapped closer in the latent space than non-consecutive ones.

+\item $\mathcal{Z}$ should be \textit{sufficiently expressive} and contain enough information to allow the agent to learn the optimal policy. \end{enumerate} We will link these properties to the methods in Section \ref{sec3:discussion}, and to the evaluation metrics in Section \ref{subsec:EvalMetrics}.